Event Phone: 02 8957 5428

 Additional information on meals, including sample menus and meal planning, will be sent to you following registration and is available here: (Meal Planning Resources).
 Pre-packaged meals are available for purchase at discounted prices for all YouthAdvance participants here: (Meal Purchases)

 NOTE: Pots and stoves are available for hire – YouthAdvance Store.

 All participants must start with at least three full 1Litre water bottles.
 In dry weather periods, water can be difficult to source so this is a minimum amount.
 You are required to bring water purification tablets for this program.

-Leading up to the program date, you will be sent a link to Operoo (CareMonkey) to setup a profile.
+Leading up to the program date, you will be required to complete our online Medical Form.
 If we do not have a profile that is up to date (within 2 months), your child will not be permitted to board the bus.
-Setting up a profile if you don’t have one should only take a few minutes.
+Completing the form should only take a few minutes.